Skip to content

 • Assist CCA with implementing the organization's strategic plans by embedding the goals into the everyday work

-• Participate in professional development activities to strengthen your understanding and skills around diversity, equity, inclusion and anti-racism
+• Participate in professional development activities to strengthen your understanding and skills around diversity, equity, inclusion, and anti-racism

 Qualifications